EduardoMVAz/nlp_course/notebooks/llms/01-rag.md

 1. How can we find a cell within the notebook?
 1. How can we known if the cell contains Python code or Markdown annotations?

+### Exercise 1 - Answers
+1. The cells are all in a "cells" list inside the main json of the notebook.
+2. Inside each cell there is a key "cell_type", which's value is either "code" or "markdown".

 ## Exercise 2

 The simplest way to search for text is using keywords.
 Improve your code so that it: